sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/linux-fundamentals-part-2.md

 ## Task 7: Conclusions and Summaries

-In conclusion, this room covered the following:
+In conclusion, this room allowed us to:
-* Using terminal text editors
+* Use terminal text editors
-* General utilities such as downloading and serving contents using a python webserver
+* Deploy general utilities, such as downloading and serving contents using a Python webserver
-* A look into processes
+* Take a look into processes
-* Maintaining & automating your system by the use of crontabs, package management, and reviewing logs
+* Maintain and automate our system using crontabs, package management, and reviewing logs

 ## Task 8: Linux Fundamentals Part 3